Skip to main content

 There are situations in which you can be granted a special licence to get married, which is normally when you don't have the time or opportunity to give notice or read banns of marriage.
 These are the special licenses you can get, but they all require exceptional circumstances to be granted:

 • Registrar General's Licence - this is granted to allow a marriage or civil partnership to take place when someone is seriously ill, not expected to recover and cannot be moved to a place where a ceremony would normally take place.
 Once the licence has been granted, the ceremony can take place at any hour of the day or night, within one month of the notice being taken.
-There is a £15 fee for a registrar general's licence and you'll need to provide medical evidence that one of the engaged couple is not likely to recover
+It usually costs around £15 for a registrar general's licence but this can vary between local councils.
+You'll also need to provide medical evidence that one of the engaged couple is not likely to recover

 • Common Licence - in the Church of England, a common licence replaces the needs for banns to be read.
 It is unusual to need one but is normally granted when you have a connection to the church you want to marry at, but don't have time before the wedding for banns to be read three times.
 This was more common during Covid lockdown when churches were closed